loculus-project/loculus/kubernetes/README.md

 * `local`: Running locally with ports
 * `server`: Running on a server with domain name

-## Deploying on a Kubernetes cluster
+## Deploying on a Kubernetes cluster (e.g. for production)

+*For development, follow the k3d instructions lower down the page.*

 ### Prerequisites